jmwerneke/PTTrak/README.md

 By forking this repository, we'll be able to find your project which will allow the judges to review your submission.
 Please note that cloning this repository or copying the contents of this `README` to your project will not allow us to find your project.
 Learn more about [how to fork a project repository](https://help.github.com/articles/fork-a-repo/).

 ### Step 2: Rename Your New Project Repository
-You probably want your project to have a name other than `Hack4Sac`, so go ahead and rename your project repository.
+You probably want your project to have a name other than PTTrak, so go ahead and rename your project repository.
 Also, feel free to edit the description and URL of your deployed app at the top of your repository on GitHub.

 ### Step 3: Add Your Project Files
 As long as you keep this `README.md` file in your repository, hack away on your project to your heart's content.